 History of the S.C.O.P.E.
 Foundation

-Groups of pilgrims continue to travel to El Salvador from these Jesuit schools to see the post-civil war-torn and earthquake-devastated country, to witness the Universal Church through the eyes of the poor and the Good News and to walk in the footsteps of the Central American martyrs like Archbishop Oscar Romero, the Jesuits at the University of Central America and the Maryknoll Sisters.
+The Bridges to El Salvador pilgrimage program was founded in the mid-1990s, through the efforts of Rev. Brendan G. Lally, S.J., former rector of the Scranton Jesuit Community (Society of Jesus) of the Maryland Province.
+Over the years, groups of pilgrims have traveled to El Salvador from these Jesuit schools to see the post-civil war-torn and earthquake-devastated country, to witness the Universal Church through the eyes of the poor and the Good News and to walk in the footsteps of the Central American martyrs like Archbishop Oscar Romero, the Jesuits at the University of Central America and the Maryknoll Sisters.

-began a humble SCOPE Fund (Salvadoran Children of the Poor Education Fund) at the University of Scranton to attempt to do something small, yet tangible for the poor of El Salvador.
+The Salvadoran Children of the Poor Education Fund (S.C.O.P.E.) was established in 2002, to celebrate Father Lally’s 25th anniversary as a Jesuit priest.
+Past pilgrims of Bridges to El Salvador contributed to a humble fund at the University of Scranton to attempt to do something small, yet tangible for the poor of El Salvador.

 After success in raising donations through the original SCOPE fund, Father Lally and several Scranton alumni created a free-standing, non-profit, tax-exempt 501(c)3 public charity, the SCOPE Foundation, Inc. He invited past pilgrims, university staff and faculty, former students and friends to establish a public corporation in the Commonwealth of Virginia and form a board to guide this endeavor of serving the poorest of the poor children of San Salvador.
 The SCOPE Foundation, Inc. received its 501c3 tax exempt status from the IRS.